Ai Accountant

 Can we recognize an expense without an invoice, and how should we document it for audit?

-Yes, accountants can recognize expenses with strong alternative proof, for example PO, GRN, delivery challan, vendor email confirmation, and bank proof.
-Keep an evidence pack, proof plus approvals plus reconciliation notes, and remember, GST ITC must be deferred until the valid tax invoice appears in GSTR-2B.
+Yes, you can recognize expenses with strong alternative proof such as POs, GRNs, delivery challans, vendor email confirmations, and bank proof.
+Keep an evidence pack combining proof, approvals, and reconciliation notes.
+GST ITC must be deferred until the valid tax invoice appears in GSTR-2B, as no provisional ITC is allowed without 2B visibility (2026 update).

 Can we claim GST ITC without an invoice if we have proof of expense and payment?

-No, ITC requires a valid tax invoice reported by the supplier in GSTR-1 and visible in your GSTR-2B.
-Use proof to book the expense, but wait to claim ITC.
-For monthly discipline, adopt a robust 2B process as outlined in this GSTR-2B reconciliation tools guide.
+No. ITC requires a valid tax invoice reported by the supplier in GSTR-1 and visible in your GSTR-2B after validation through the Invoice Management System.
+Use alternative proof to book the expense in your P&L, but wait to claim ITC until the invoice surfaces in 2B.
+Claiming without 2B visibility attracts 18% interest under Section 50.

 What is a sensible write off timeline for small missing invoices in an SME environment?

-CA firms often propose materiality based cut offs, for example write off after 3 months for amounts under ₹5,000, and 6 months for larger amounts, subject to management approval.
+CA firms often propose materiality based cut offs: write off after 3 months for amounts under ₹5,000, and 6 months for larger amounts, subject to management approval.
 Keep your tracker updated and document follow ups before writing off.

 How should we handle unregistered vendors and RCM cases during month end?